 The Six Pillars of Intent do not guarantee outcomes.
 They provide a way to recognize the choices that matter, the ones that determine whether AI strengthens human flourishing or undermines it.
 The framework that follows is one approach to evaluating those choices before they become embedded in infrastructure, business models, and societal patterns that are far harder to unwind later.

-If this book provides a more transparent lens for examining the AI systems shaping your work, your decisions, and your digital environment, then it has done what it was intended to do.
+If this book provides a more transparent lens for examining the AI systems shaping your work, your decisions, and your digital environment, then it has fulfilled its intent.

-I was seventeen when I learned that institutional systems don't much care about a person's dreams.
+I was 17 when I learned that institutions don't much care about a person's dreams.

 For four years, I'd known exactly what I wanted: to become an illustrator.
 Comics, perhaps.
 Brand advertising, maybe.
 Animation, for sure.
-The specifics didn't matter as much as the certainty of the plan: build a strong portfolio, earn scholarships to art school, graduate from high school, and attend college to find my path from there.
+Though the specifics didn't matter as much as the certainty of the plan: build a strong portfolio, graduate from high school, and attend college to find my path from there.
 My guidance counselor supported it.
 My art teacher championed it.
 By junior year, I had seven pieces I was proud of—original drawings, paintings, and logo designs that represented countless hours of work.

-We packaged them carefully and sent them to a prestigious art school, along with a scholarship application coordinated by our school's administration.
+We packaged them carefully and sent them to a prestigious art school, along with a scholarship application coordinated by our school's admin office.
 This was my shot, my pathway to controlling my own future.

 Six weeks later, I still hadn't heard back.
 When my counselor called the university, the admissions office delivered news that floored me: They never received the portfolio.